FiorenMas/Revanced-And-Revanced-Extended-Non-Root/README.md

 ## ⚙️ How does this repository work?<img src="https://i.imgur.com/s6xzVuA.png" align="right" />
 Simply, all you need to do is choose the app you want to use from the options below: 'Revanced' or 'Revanced Extended'.
 Then, select your phone's CPU architecture.
 If you don't know what your phone's CPU architecture is, choose All Architectures.
 That's all there is to it.

+> [!NOTE]
-If you want to use the YouTube or YouTube Music app, you need to download and install MicroG, MicroG-RE or mMicroG.
+> If you want to use the YouTube or YouTube Music app, you need to download and install MicroG, MicroG-RE or mMicroG.
+>

-But I strongly recommend you should build your MicroG apk by yourself.
+> I strongly recommend you should build your MicroG apk by yourself.
 [Read wiki](https://github.com/FiorenMas/Revanced-And-Revanced-Extended-Non-Root/wiki/Frequently-Asked-Questions#q-how-do-i-use-this-repository-for-building-microg)
+>
+> If you are an advanced user and you want to use custom patches for patching apps, you should read the [Wiki](https://github.com/FiorenMas/Revanced-And-Revanced-Extended-Non-Root/wiki/Frequently-Asked-Questions#q-how-do-i-use-this-repository-for-patching-my-own-app).
+>

-All the code is open-source, clearly, and the APK files used for patching are downloaded from a trusted site, so it is totally safe for you to use.
+> All the code is open-source, clearly, and the APK files used for patching are downloaded from a trusted site, so it is totally safe for you to use.

-If you are an advanced user and you want to use custom patches for patching apps, you should read the [Wiki](https://github.com/FiorenMas/Revanced-And-Revanced-Extended-Non-Root/wiki/Frequently-Asked-Questions#q-how-do-i-use-this-repository-for-patching-my-own-app).

 ---
 <h1 align="center">
 Download
 </h1>

+> [!IMPORTANT]
-⚠️ The APK files Beta version have the same package name as the Stable version, so installing them will overwrite the Stable version.
+> Beta version have the same package name as Stable version, so installing them will overwrite Stable version.

 [![YouTube](https://img.shields.io/badge/YouTube-%23FF0000.svg?style=for-the-badge&logo=YouTube&logoColor=white)](https://play.google.com/store/apps/details?id=com.google.android.youtube)